 Step 5: Delivery

 The finished report arrives in your inbox as a PDF, typically on Day 2 or 3 after submission.
-You forward it to your CPA or tax preparer, and they apply the classifications to your return on Form 4562 (or prepare Form 3115 for a look-back).
+You forward it to your CPA or tax preparer, and they apply the classifications to your return on Form 4562, or prepare Form 3115 if you're catching up depreciation on a property you've owned for a while.
 The report is self-explanatory enough that most CPAs can work from it directly without needing to contact us.

 What's NOT in the process (and why)